EDITORIALS

 There is a major downside to Test Case Management, though: it only catches the bugs you can anticipate.

 To get around that, you might use exploratory testing, a form of testing that gives testers the freedom to test as they see fit.
-We like to say exploratory testing is “Making it up as you go along - with your brain engaged.”
+We like to describe it as testing with your brain switched on: deciding what to try next based on what you just observed.

 Unlike TCM, testers aren’t following a set of instructions.
 They are modifying their tests on the fly, based on product behavior and what they’ve already observed.
-This free-form approach to testing tends to unearth bugs or enhancements that may not have been found if testers followed a strict script.
+This adaptive approach to testing tends to unearth bugs or enhancements that may not have been found if testers stuck to a rigid list of steps.

-By the same token, exploratory testing can be a little too spontaneous and unstructured.
+By the same token, exploratory testing without any framing around it can be too unstructured.

 Why do we need this?

-Because — like we hinted at above — without it, exploratory testing is fully ad-hoc, so you don’t know if everything that needs to get tested will be tested.
+Because – like we hinted at above – without it, exploratory testing has no built-in way to show that everything that needs testing got tested.
 Testers just pick up your app and see what works and what doesn’t.

 Exploratory testing is also limitless.
 When you ask testers how long testing will take, they reply, “Well, how long have you got?”